COVID-19 pandemic in Tuvalu: Timeline

-2022

-Acting Prime Minister Minute Alapati Taupo on 20 May 2022 announced that three cases were detected in quarantine, while other three cases are suspicious.
+Acting Prime Minister Minute Alapati Taupo on 20 May 2022 announced that three cases were detected in quarantine, while other three cases were suspicious.
 On 31 October, 140 positives cases were reported by the WHO.

-On 3rd November 2022, the government of Tuvalu announced the first community outbreak.
+On 3 November, the government of Tuvalu announced the first community outbreak.

+In 2023, the IMF Article IV consultation with Tuvalu concluded that a successful vaccination strategy allowed Tuvalu to lift coronavirus disease (COVID-19) containment measures at the end of 2022.